DevExpress/devextreme-demos/JSDemos/Demos/Gauges/GaugeTitleCustomized/React/description.md

 - **Font Settings**
 To customize a text appearance, define the font properties within the [font](/Documentation/ApiReference/UI_Components/dxCircularGauge/Configuration/title/font/) configuration object.

-You can specify a custom label in the CircularGauge's center with the [centerTemplate](/Documentation/ApiReference/UI_Components/dxCircularGauge/Configuration/#centerTemplate) property.
+You can specify a custom label in the CircularGauge's center with the [centerComponent](/Documentation/ApiReference/UI_Components/dxCircularGauge/Configuration/#centerComponent) or [centerRender](/Documentation/ApiReference/UI_Components/dxCircularGauge/Configuration/#centerRender) properties.
 Render a template content as [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) element.